MisanthropicBit/bibpy/docs/tutorial.rst

     True

-For name lists, 'and' is the default delimiter. bibpy does not split on delimiters enclosed in braces, but removes them afterwards (the 'institution' field was not split on 'and' because it was braced).
+For name lists, 'and' is the default delimiter. bibpy does not split on delimiters enclosed in braces, but removes them afterwards (the :code:`institution` field was not split on 'and' because it was braced).
 A biblatex date is converted to a special :py:func:`bibpy.date.DateRange` object since they can both refer to single dates and the time period between two dates.
 In this case,